kld-anouar/courses/COMPILATION/COURSES/Chapter-03.md

 1. **SHIFT** → Take one token from input and push it onto the stack
 2. **REDUCE** → Replace symbols on top of stack with a non-terminal (using a grammar rule)
 3. **ACCEPT** → Success!
-The input is correct
+The input is correct — input string is valid and fully parsed
-4. **ERROR** → The input has a syntax error
+4. **ERROR** → The input has a syntax error — no valid action exists.

----

 ##### Simple Example with Steps

-Let's see how this works with a very simple example.

 **Grammar:**
 ```